 When You Arrive

-Move-in takes place Saturday, August 26.
+Move-in takes place Saturday, August 26 for all domestic undergraduate and graduate students.
+You will have received a move-in time block via email.
 International students arriving for international orientation will move into their assigned space on Thursday, August 24.
 Students living on campus will receive information regarding their assigned move-in day and time as well as their assigned residence hall from the Housing Department.
 If you have questions about housing policies or the move-in process, visit Housing and Residential Life and read their FAQ.
 For further questions, email the Housing Office.

 After students check in, they will proceed to 1140 Boylston Street to pick up their orientation schedule, audition packet, and meet their orientation leader.
 Families will also pick their schedule and welcome items at this event.
 Please make sure you attend this event to receive all necessary materials for orientation week.